We seek to increase the standard of living for youth and families living in poverty in developing countries.

 - Educational Attainment: Education comes in many forms from primary and secondary education to building skills of adults.
 All education options are of interest as long as the education increases capabilities and opportunities.

-- Affordable access to healthcare, including water, sanitation, and hygiene (WASH).
+- Affordable access to healthcare, including family planning and/or reproductive health and water, sanitation, and hygiene (WASH).

 - Basic Needs: Nutrition, housing, and other basic needs are critical to ensuring that opportunities can be utilized.